MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 **Walkthrough: to add a meeting exclusion rule**

 Workplace Analytics guides you step-by-step through the creation of a customized meeting exclusion rule.
-The meeting exclusion flow contains five steps, one for each type of meeting that is commonly excluded from analysis.
+The meeting exclusion flow, which is described in the second task that follows, contains five steps, one for each meeting type that is commonly excluded from analysis.

+**To start the meeting exclusion rule**

+In this task, you open the meeting exclusions page and name the rule that you will create.

 1. Open [Workplace Analytics](https://workplaceanalytics.office.com/).
-If prompted, enter your Microsoft credentials.
+If prompted, enter your organization credentials.

 2. Click **Queries** and then **Meeting exclusions**.